Archive-42/ARCHIVE-OCT/_DOWNLOADS/git-docs/content/codespaces/codespaces-reference/index.md

 ---
 title: Reference
-intro: 'This section contains references that will allow you to be successful with {% data variables.product.prodname_codespaces %}'
+intro: "This section contains references that will allow you to be successful with {% data variables.product.prodname_codespaces %}"
 versions:
-  fpt: '*'
+  fpt: "*"
-product: '{% data reusables.gated-features.codespaces %}'
+product: "{% data reusables.gated-features.codespaces %}"
 children:
   - /understanding-billing-for-codespaces
   - /allowing-your-codespace-to-access-a-private-image-registry